-Infidelity in a close relationship can be devastating because it’s an extreme betrayal.
+Infidelity in a close relationship can be devastating because it’s a betrayal.
 Your partner doesn’t make your feelings a priority.
 His secret behavior appears to be more important than you.
-Everything you thought about your love story falls apart.
+Everything you thought about your love story seems to fall apart.

 Human beings feel great discomfort when the things they relied on suddenly change.
 We instinctively want to simplify the reasons for the things we don’t understand.
 As one who has been cheated on, you are probably familiar with the cascade of questions and doubts that follow.
 “He must not have been happy with me.
 He wasn’t getting sex.
 He was getting back at me.
 He wanted a fling.
 He’s a jerk, right?”
 Cheating is one area where simple reasons don’t work very well because the reasons for infidelity are very complicated.

 Although all of the above reasons can contribute to problems in a relationship that might lead to cheating, the most important factors are deeper.
 Unfortunately, often we don’t realize the problems our relationship has been having until it’s too late.